bgonzalezbustamante/academic-kickstart/Netlify/content/cps-ranking/_index.md

 Furthermore, a consistency index (C-Index) was calculated on [March 2021 measurement](/cps-ranking/series/2021-03-08-impact-ranking/).
 C-Index goes from zero to 100 and reflects the Google profiles' consistency in terms of authorship.
 Lower values are associated with greater inconsistencies, therefore, the researcher’s indicators could be biased, and his/her position might be overestimated.

-The thirteenth measurement has been collected on December 5, 2022.
-The next one will be collected by March 2023.
+The fourteenth measurement has been collected on March 3, 2023.
+The next one will be collected by June 2023.
 The data set can be downloaded from the <i class="ai ai-osf"></i> OSF-Project (DOI: [10.17605/OSF.IO/C8PRA](http://doi.org/10.17605/OSF.IO/C8PRA)).
 See also the <i class="fab fa-github-alt"></i> [GitHub repository](https://github.com/bgonzalezbustamante/CPS-Ranking) and the [changelog](https://github.com/bgonzalezbustamante/CPS-Ranking/blob/master/CHANGELOG.md).

 If you like to suggest someone, please send an email to <i class="fas fa-envelope"></i> bastian.gonzalezbustamante@politics.ox.ac.uk

+This ranking is supported by [Training Data Lab](https://training-datalab.com).
 I would like to thank [Alejandro Olivares](/authors/aolivares/), [Carla Cisternas](/authors/ccisternas/), [Rodrigo Cuevas](/authors/rcuevas/) and Patricio Navia for their valuable comments and contributions.